-At the same time, the new work is raising unsettling questions about how to regard experimental results 2g1s1s, in tell are nothing new.
-Despite their field's reputation as a purely deductive science, the great mathematicians over the centuries have to the port limited themselves to formal reasoning and proof.
+EXPERIMENTERS OF OLD In one sense, math experiments are nothing new.
+Despite their field's reputation as a purely deductive science, the great mathematicians over the centuries have never limited themselves to formal reasoning and proof.

-For instance, in 1666, sheer curiosity and love of numbers lead Isaac Newton to calculate directly the first 16 digits of the number pl ther writing.
-Tam ashamed to tell you to how many figures i carried these computations, having no other business at the time.
-Carl Friedrich Gauss, one of the towering figures of 19th-century mathematics, babitmally diatury mathematics. babitmally diatury mathematics.
+For instance, in 1666, sheer curiosity and love of numbers led Isaac Newton to calculate directly the first 16 digits of the number pl, later writing, "I am ashamed to tell you to how many figures I carried these computations, having no other business at the time."

-tury mathematics, habitually discovered new mathematical results by experimenting with numbers and looking for patterns.
-When Gauss experiments led him to one of the most important conjectures in the history of number theory: that the number of prime numbers less than a number x is roughly equal to x divided by the locarithm of a.
+Carl Friedrich Gauss, one of the towering figures of 19th-cen tury mathematics, habitually discovered new mathematical results by experimenting with numbers and looking for patterns.
+When Gauss was a teenager, for instance, his experiments led him to one of the most important conjectures in the history of number theory: that the number of prime numbers less than a number x is roughly equal to x divided by the logarithm of x.

-divided by the logarithm of a: Gauss often discovered results experimentally long before he could prove them formally.
-Once, be complained, "I have the result, but I do not yet know how to get it."
+Gauss often discovered results experimentally long before he could prove them formally.
+Once, he complained, "I have the result, but I do not yet know how to get it."